 - Or partner with a seasoned freelancer where you can work for him as a ghost freelancer.

-Ghost freelancing may not be fruitful for building your reputation but it can definitely help you with a constant source of money without a need to hunt for clients and can provide you much-needed stability to your freelancing career.
+Ghost freelancing may not be fruitful for building your reputation.
+However, it can definitely help you with a constant source of money without a need to hunt for clients and can provide you much-needed stability to your freelancing career.

-If you don’t know any freelancers personally, look for freelancers on Upwork in your area.
+If you don’t know any freelancers personally, look for freelancers meetups in your area.

 5. Blog (Or at-least create content)